dotnet/docs-maui/docs/user-interface/graphics/draw.md

 ## Control line ends

 A line has three parts: start cap, line body, and end cap.
-The start and end caps describe the shape at the start and end of a line.
+The start and end caps describe the start and end of a line.

-`ICanvas` objects have a `StrokeLineCap` property, of type `LineCap`, that describes the shape at the start and end of a line.
+`ICanvas` objects have a `StrokeLineCap` property, of type `LineCap`, that describes the start and end of a line.
 The `LineCap` enumeration defines the following members:

 - `Butt`, which represents a line with a square end, drawn to extend to the exact endpoint of the line.
 This is the default value of the `StrokeLineCap` property.
 - `Round`, which represents a line with a rounded end.